nanosonde/pulsegst/README.md

 The packages can be found here: https://github.com/nanosonde/pulsegst/pkgs/container/pulsegst

 **Note**: the resulting docker images for various CPU architectures only contain the compiled files (binaries/libs, etc.) of gstreamer and pulseaudio for use with another multistage dockerfile.
+Nothing else.
 ```
 [...]
 COPY --from=pulsegstimage /usr/local/pulseaudio/ /usr/local/pulseaudio/